 This is where my main focus resides.
 Market gyrations are to be expected but my goal is to see a rising flow of dividends on an annual basis.
-I’m placing less emphasis on the quarterly numbers as the amount of semi-annual, interim/final and annual cycles have been steadily increasing.
+I’m placing less emphasis on the quarterly numbers as the number of semi-annual, interim/final and annual cycles have been steadily increasing in my portfolio.

-- March delivered an increase of 39.79% Y/Y fueled by dividend increases and purchases.
-In particular, my December buys were almost exclusively March payers.
+- May delivered an increase of 12.97% Y/Y fueled by dividend increases.

-- Dividend increases averaged 11.25% with 40.3% of the portfolio delivering at least one increase (including 1 cut (GE) and 1 suspension (DST see M&A).
+- Dividend increases averaged 12.14% with 55.98% of the portfolio delivering at least one increase (including 1 cut (GE).

 Hope all of you had a good month as well.

 As a kid I enjoyed a good riddle every now and again but as the years went by thought I’d outgrown them to a large degree.
 Until now.
 One of the companies in my portfolio announced a dividend.
 In reviewing the announcement (specifically the SEC 6-K filing), I noticed the dividend amounted to an increase of 13.16%.
 Not shabby – in fact it exceeds the average of my portfolio (12.08% current).
 So imagine my surprise to find the amount to be credited resulted in a 15.23% reduction!
 Hmm … kind of blows away the increase, doesn’t it?
 Of course I had to investigate – it appears like that’s what I seem to do.